Outlawed (comics): Main plot

-Viv contacts Brawn first and locates where C.R.A.D.L.E. held the captivated young heroes, including many Champions.
-Once the rescue mission is a success, the young heroes found out that Roxxon had orchestrated the event, having had been manipulating Senator Patrick behind his back and shifting the blame on the team.
-The Champions eventually reunite at Riri's home in Chicago, while seeking help from Riri's family to repeal the unjust act.
-Before broadcasting the truth behind Roxxon's shady activities on the opposing young heroes to the public and Senator Patrick, Viv confesses her previous motives to her teammates were meant for their safety, instead of selling their freedoms to Roxxon.
-Senator Patrick, who now knows Roxxon's horrible activities, is surrounded by its agents to be killed from exposing themselves until the Champions and a group of protesters arrives to rescue him on time.
-As Roxxon backs down with no chance of winning, the Champions announce to the public that Senator Patrick finally end his partnership with Roxxon and demolish the “Re-education” Center along with C.R.A.D.L.E., now currently re-evaluating Kamala's Law under much more new legalize rules.
-Sometimes later, the scene ends with revealing Miles and Sam somehow went to internship at Roxxon.
+Viv contacts Brawn and locates where C.R.A.D.L.E. is holding the captive young heroes.
+The young heroes discover that Roxxon had orchestrated the event, secretly manipulating Senator Patrick and shifting the blame on the Champions.
+The Champions reunite at Riri's home in Chicago, seeking help from Riri's family to repeal the act.
+Before broadcasting the truth about Roxxon's illegal activities, Viv confesses her motives to her teammates were meant for their safety.
+Senator Patrick, who now knows about Roxxon's activities, is surrounded by its agents to be killed until the Champions and a group of protesters rescue him.
+As Roxxon backs down, the Champions announce to the public that Senator Patrick has agreed to end his partnership with Roxxon, demolish the “Re-education” Center and disband C.R.A.D.L.E.
+Sometime later, Miles and Sam are shown interning at Roxxon.